 Instructions

-- Sauté oil with sofrito This post contains affiliate links..
+- Sauté oil with sofrito.
 In a heavy bottomed pot heat the achiote oil over medium high heat.
-Toss in the sofrito and cook until the onions are translucent.
+Toss in the sofrito and cook until fragrant.

 - Add gandules, seasoning and broth.
-Once the sofrito This post contains affiliate links. becomes fragrant, add in the gandules (and their liquid), tomato puree, olives, adobo seasoning, sazon seasoning, and broth.
-Turn the heat to high and bring the liquid to a boil, stirring occasionally.
+Add in gandules (and their liquid), tomato puree, olives, adobo seasoning, sazon seasoning, and water.
+Turn the heat to high and bring the liquid to a boil, stirring to combine.

-- Add rice and lower heat.
+- Add rice and cook.
 Once the liquid begins to boil, add rice, stirring and returning to a boil before covering and lowering heat to low.
-Cook for 20-25 minutes or until the rice is fully cooked.
+Cook for 20 minutes or until the rice is fully cooked.

 Notes